Photo by Pixabay from Pexels

 The ambitious timelines will throw you off at first.
 I didn’t understand the differing timelines until Queen Calanthe died in episode one but was suddenly alive and well again in episode four.
 It was thoroughly confusing at first, but once I gathered what the writers were trying to achieve, I could easily follow the show’s pacing.
 (Here’s a breakdown of the timelines from Vulture).

-Moreover, the fantasy elements in The Witcher are not lacking at all.
+Moreover, the fantasy elements in The Witcher do not lack at all.
 There are races of elves, mages, dryads, and more.
 My favorite beast was 100% the Striga, a mortal woman cursed to transform into a hideous monster.
 Not to mention, there is a social maturity to the fantasy elements in the show.
 Beasts and humanoids aren’t mindless, unmotivated tropes of themselves.
 They have a complex approach to morality, motivation, love, and justice that humans aren’t exposed to.
 It was refreshing to see traditional fantasy archetypes all grown up.

 Lastly, I discovered myself genuinely rooting for every character.
 The way each of them interacts with others, and themselves, adds immense depth to the story.
 The different timelines allow you to witness everyone’s internal conflict without other factors like plot armor conflating their perspectives:

 - Geralt’s consuming desire to do the right thing even though the mortal world loathes his kind.
-Ordinary humans think he bases his motives on how much money he can earn, rather than, his humanity.
+Ordinary humans think he bases his motives on how much money he can earn rather than his humanity.

 - Yennefer’s self-destructive path to beauty, power, and self-acceptance represents all our desires.